oss-slu/oss.slu.github.io/docs/portfolio.md

 **[Where's Religion Mobile](project_wheres_religion_mobile/about.md)** - This Project is to create an application for ethnographers to capture the events happening around them along with some audio/visual representation of the event.

+**[Rerum Admin Work](project_rerum_admin_work/about.md)** - A tiny NodeJS web application for connecting with the RERUM API.
+This is for software developers looking to develop a client application that uses the public RERUM API as the client's back end.

 ## Current Internal Service Projects

 **[Inner Peace Time](project_innerpeacetime/about.md)** - Inner peace time is a guided meditation app developed to help children and families breathe for calm and find their safe place for LOVE and HEALING.